Zack Short Preview, Player Props: Tigers vs. Guardians

 Zack Short At The Plate

-- Short is batting .231 with eight doubles, five home runs and 18 walks.
+- Short is hitting .231 with eight doubles, five home runs and 18 walks.

-- In 42.3% of his games this season (30 of 71), Short has picked up at least one hit, and in seven of those games (9.9%) he recorded more than one.
+- Short has picked up a hit in 30 of 71 games this year, with multiple hits seven times.

-- He has gone deep in five games this year (7.0%), homering in 2.7% of his chances at the plate.
+- He has homered in five games this year (7.0%), homering in 2.7% of his trips to the dish.

-- Short has had at least one RBI in 21.1% of his games this year (15 of 71), with two or more RBI 10 times (14.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- Short has had an RBI in 15 games this season (21.1%), including 10 multi-RBI outings (14.1%).
+He has also driven home three or more of his team's runs in three contests.

-- In 12 of 71 games this season, he has scored, including multiple runs once.
+- He has scored at least once 12 times this year (16.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.